-This time we are going to use the decompilation of the Zelda: Ocarina of Time N64 game to install the game, which will allow us to enjoy the title at 60FPS.
+This time we’ll use the decompilation of Zelda: Ocarina of Time for N64 to install the game, allowing us to enjoy it at 60FPS along with many other options.

 Installation: